Skip to main content

 When you log in, you’ll be asked for your email and password.
 You’ll then be asked to enter a code from your authenticator app.
 If you don’t have access to your app, you can use one of your recovery codes instead.

-If your Upstock account is connected to Xero, two-step verification will soon be mandatory.
+If your Upstock account is connected to Xero, two-step verification is now mandatory.
 This is a security requirement from Xero to help protect your financial data.

 Businesses using Upstock also have the option to require all team members to have two-step verification turned on for added security across their organisation.